Jump to navigation

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

-Students cannot be admitted to Princeton University through the History of Science Interdepartmental Graduate Certificate Program since it is not a degree program.
+Students cannot be admitted to Princeton University through the History of Science Interdepartmental Graduate Certificate Program as it is not a degree program.

 Please note, courses taken for the History of Science Interdepartmental Graduate Certificate Program cannot be audited.